Nutrition and Dietetics

 N&D 541.
 Biochemical and Physiological Basis of Nutrition: Macronutrients.
 3 Credits.

 Integration of the molecular, cellular, and physiologic aspects of macronutrient and energy metabolism in humans.
 Dietary energy, carbohydrates, fiber, lipids, proteins, nutritional interactions and metabolic consequences with emphasis on recent advances in macronutrient nutrition are explored.
 Prerequisites: Undergraduate or graduate biochemistry and physiology.
-F.
+F, even years.

 N&D 542.
 Biochemical and Physiological Basis of Nutrition: Micronutrients.
 3 Credits.

 Integration of the molecular, cellular, and physiologic aspects of vitamin and mineral metabolism in humans.
 Functions, biological availability, hormonal regulation, requirements, metabolic consequences of deficiencies or excesses, and interrelations with other nutrients with emphasis on current topics related to vitamins, minerals and phytochemicals.
 Prerequisites: Undergraduate or graduate biochemistry and physiology.
-S.
+S, odd years.

-The course focuses on current and evolving research relating to the physiological changes and nutritional needs throughout the lifecycle with particular emphasis on health promotion and disease prevention.
+The course focuses on current and evolving research relating to the physiological changes and nutritional needs throughout the lifecycle.
+The course will also explore common nutrition-related conditions at each phase of the lifecycle, with emphasis on nutrition strategies to prevent and manage these conditions.
+On demand.

-The course examines the socio-psychological, physiological and nutritional factors relating to disordered eating and body image.
-Obesity, anorexia nervosa, bulimia nervosa and disordered eating will be discussed, potential interventions with particular emphasis of the role of the nutritionist is investigated.
+The course examines the obesity epidemic, eating disorders, and prevention and treatment approaches at multiple levels: individual, social, environmental, and policy.
+Obesity, anorexia nervosa, bulimia nervosa, binge eating, and disordered eating will be discussed and evidence-based interventions explored with emphasis on role of the nutritionist as part of an inter-professional care team.
 Prerequisite: Admission to the program.
+On demand.

 An exploration of prevention and wellness models specifically designed to decrease the mortality and morbidity of chronic disease in the United States population.
-The course specifically focuses on the involvement of nutrition in this process.
-The unique needs and problems facing diverse and vulnerable populations are also addressed.
+The course focuses on the involvement of optimal nutritional health in prevention of disease and promotion of wellbeing.
 Prerequisite: Admission to the program.
+On demand.

 N&D 550.
 Nutrition Education and Program Planning.
 3 Credits.